jamestomasino/sass-boilerplate/README.markdown

 	Open folder in localhost, enable LiveReload browser plugin Edit the HTML, scss, or sjs.
 CSS and JS will be generated.

+After-thoughts:

+If you are storing this new project in SVN or git, you probably want to ignore the `Gemfile.lock`, `.sass-cache`, `css`, and `js` files and folders.
+These are all generated after running through the above installation steps, and being generated files, they are redundant in source control.
+The `Gemfile.lock` file in particular is important to ignore since it may contain platform specific gem configurations that could cause problems if developers are on Windows vs. Mac, etc.

 Usage
 ============